rahhul/CNN-mnist/README.md

-# CNN-mnist
+# MNIST Classification with CNNs

-CNNs on mnist
+A simple Tf/Keras implementation for classifying mnist digits.